 With that, I began to walk back towards the Gryffindor Tower, hoping Dorcas was back there already as well.
 I was just about to head down the stairs when a hand grabbed me by the wrist.
 It was Peter.

 “Hello Petey!”
 I smiled happily at my secret best friend.

 “Hey,” Peter said and then began to shuffle his feet awkwardly, “Didi, I need you to know something... despite everything that’s happened with our families, I’ve always looked up to your dad.
 I…” Peter stopped and cleared his throat before continuing, “I… I just want to say sorry, I wasn’t there for you this summer… but I’m always here… for you, I mean.
 I’m here for you.”

 Peter then took a deep breath and looked at me nervously waiting for my response.
 After all these years, he still seems to get as nervous as he did when he was a kid.
 I wanted to put him at ease, but I didn’t know what to say.
 I didn’t want to talk about this or even think about this.
-I know it’s not the healthiest way to deal, but I’m not
+I know it’s not the healthiest way to deal, but I’m not ready to deal.

 “Peter, I can’t do this right now,” I said honestly.